360Power/360power-api-doc/README-EN.md

 }
 ```
 You need to provide the resource 'private.der' which is your pkcs8 private key in DER format as well as replace myAccessToken with your actual access token.

+## Appendix D - golang signature generation example
+We do not yet provide a golang client, but have sample code to illustrate how to generate the signature hash using golang.
+Please see golang signature example